stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 list syntax and the ability to easily make use of type-level computations.
-We therefore use a special heterogeneous list type `Data.MSF.MSFList` for defining lists of monadic streaming functions and run them in parallel.
+We therefore use a special heterogeneous list type `Data.MSF.MSFList` for defining lists of monadic stream functions and run them in parallel.
 Instead of pairs, we use the n-ary products from the *sop* library as the resulting input and output types.